 Ubud is located 35 km out of Denpasar at a height of several hundred meters above sea level and surrounded by rice fields, making it noticeably cooler than other tourist resorts in Bali.
 It is popular today because it is the best place on the island in order to change the customary nature of the recreation and to be in a more quiet and peaceful place, also very interesting.
 Choice of foreign tourists a good choice of hotels and hotels.
 The cost of living much cheaper than in other beach towns of Bali.
 It is therefore not surprising that many people visit the city for a day or two and end up staying here much longer to be absorbed by the rich culture and diverse activities.
 Many tourists choose this city as the basic stopping point and travel from here to other places of the island.

 When visiting Ubud, miss you just do not have.
 The first and most obvious thing to do is just to walk around and look at the surrounding beauty of wild nature.
 Ubud has a number of scenic spots, to see which would be silly.
 You can ride a bike on certain routes, or wander in the forest.
 Around the city there are many rivers on which rafting can be enjoyed with friends or family, or kayaking.
 It is possible to order the respective tours, or, if you want to do it all yourself.
 In the forests, dozens of species of birds, a true Paradise for ornithologists.
 You can do river fishing.
 Not so far from Ubud is elephant Safari Park (Elephant Safari Park) where you can horseback ride on elephants.
 The Park has over two dozen Sumatran elephants which you can feed or simply to caress.
 You can still hike to the top of the mountain, offering fantastic views of the volcano and the lake.
 The last time this volcano erupted in 1997 and the land around it is still blackened by the eruption.
-Entrance to the territory is paid, but it's worth it.
+The entrance fee, but it's worth it.